 Sheryl Lightfoot is Anishinaabe, a citizen of the Lake Superior Band of Ojibwe, enrolled at the Keweenaw Bay Indian Community in Baraga, Michigan.
 She is Canada Research Chair in Global Indigenous Rights and Politics.
 Specializing in Indigenous politics, especially on the global level, Sheryl holds a joint position with the Department of Political Science.

 Johnny Mack joined the First Nations and Indigenous Studies Program in 2014.
-Specializing in Indigenous legal traditions, Johnny holds a joint position with UBC’s Faculty of Law.
+Specializing in Indigenous legal traditions, Johnny holds a joint position with Peter A. Allard School of Law.